bmolnar91/workbook/module_web_with_python.md

 #### How can you connect your application to a database server?
 What are the possible ways?

 We need a database server, a connection/driver layer and a data connection from the Python side.
-We connect to the server with a username-password, a hostname, and a DB name, in the form that the drive/connection layer expects.
+We connect to the server with a username-password, a hostname, and a DB name, in the form that the connection/driver layer expects.
 It usually also includes a port.
-This will give us an option to use a cursor in python that we can use to execute commands on the DB server.
+This will give us an option to use a _cursor_ in python that we can use to execute _commands_ on the DB server.

 #### When do you use the DISTINCT keyword in SQL?

-The SELECT DISTINCT statement is used to return values that are distinct / unique.
+The `SELECT DISTINCT` statement is used to return values that are distinct / unique.

 #### What are aggregate functions in SQL?
 Give 3 examples.

-COUNT()
-SUM()
-AVG()
+`COUNT()`

+`SUM()`

+`AVG()`

 #### What kind of JOIN types do you know in SQL?
 Could you give examples?

-(INNER) JOIN:
+`(INNER) JOIN`:
-Returns records that have matching values in both tables LEFT (OUTER) JOIN:
+Returns records that have matching values in both tables

+`LEFT (OUTER) JOIN`:
-Returns all records from the left table, and the matched records from the right table RIGHT (OUTER) JOIN:
+Returns all records from the left table, and the matched records from the right table

-Returns all records from the right table, and the matched records from the left table FULL (OUTER) JOIN:
+`RIGHT (OUTER) JOIN`:
+Opposite of the left outer join -- rarely used

+`FULL (OUTER) JOIN`:
-Returns all records when there is a match in either left or right table
+Returns all records when there is a match in either left or right table (cartesian product)

 #### What are the constraints in sql?

 SQL constraints are used to specify rules for data in a table.

 Constraints are used to limit the type of data that can go into a table.
 This ensures the accuracy and reliability of the data in the table.
 If there is any violation between the constraint and the data action, the action is aborted.

 Constraints can be column level or table level.
 Column level constraints apply to a column, and table level constraints apply to the whole table.

 The following constraints are commonly used in SQL:

-NOT NULL:
+- `NOT NULL`:
   Ensures that a column cannot have a NULL value
-UNIQUE:
+- `UNIQUE`:
-Ensures that all values in a column are different PRIMARY KEY:
+  Ensures that all values in a column are different
+- `PRIMARY KEY`:
   A combination of a NOT NULL and UNIQUE.
-Uniquely identifies each row in a table FOREIGN KEY:
+Uniquely identifies each row in a table
+- `FOREIGN KEY`:
   Uniquely identifies a row/record in another table
-CHECK:
+- `CHECK`:
   Ensures that all values in a column satisfies a specific condition
-DEFAULT:
+- `DEFAULT`:
   Sets a default value for a column when no value is specified
-INDEX:
+- `INDEX`:
   Used to create and retrieve data from the database very quickly

 #### What is a cursor in SQL?
 Why would you use one?

-A database cursor can be thought of as a pointer to a specific row within a query result.
+A database cursor can be thought of as a _pointer_ to a specific row within a query result.
 The pointer can be moved from one row to the next.
 Cursors let you perform actions on individual rows.

 #### What are database indexes?
 When to use?

 A database index allows a query to efficiently retrieve data from a database.
 Indexes are related to specific tables and consist of one or more keys.

-The keys are based on the tables’ columns.
+The keys are based on the tables' columns.
 By comparing keys to the index it is possible to find one or more database records with the same value.

 #### What are database transactions?
 When to use?

-A transaction is a unit of work that you want to treat as "a whole."
+A transaction is a unit of work that you want to treat as "a whole".
 It has to either happen in full or not at all.

 A classical example is transferring money from one bank account to another.
 To do that you have first to withdraw the amount from the source account, and then deposit it to the destination account.
 The operation has to succeed in full.
 If you stop halfway, the money will be lost.

 In modern databases transactions also do some other things - like ensure that you can't access data that another person has written halfway.
 But the basic idea is the same - transactions are there to ensure, that no matter what happens, the data you work with will be in a sensible state.

----

 A transaction, in the context of a database, is a logical unit that is independently executed for data retrieval or updates.
-In relational databases, database transactions must be atomic, consistent, isolated and durable--summarized as the ACID acronym.
+In relational databases, database transactions must be atomic, consistent, isolated and durable--summarized as the **ACID** acronym.

-Atomicity:
+- Atomicity:
   A transaction must be fully complete, saved (committed) or completely undone (rolled back).
 A sale in a retail store database illustrates a scenario which explains atomicity, e.g., the sale consists of an inventory reduction and a record of incoming cash.
 Both either happen together or do not happen - it's all or nothing.
-Consistency:
+- Consistency:
   The transaction must be fully compliant with the state of the database as it was prior to the transaction.
 In other words, the transaction cannot break the database’s constraints.
 For example, if a database table’s Phone Number column can only contain numerals, then consistency dictates that any transaction attempting to enter an alphabetical letter may not commit.
-Isolation:
+- Isolation:
   Transaction data must not be available to other transactions until the original transaction is committed or rolled back.
-Durability:
+- Durability:
   Transaction data changes must be available, even in the event of database failure.

 #### What kind of database relations do you know?
 How to define them?

 One-to-One:

-A row in table "A" can have only one matching row in table "B", and vice versa.
+- A row in table "A" can have only one matching row in table "B", and vice versa.

 One-to-Many (or Many-to-One):

-This is the most common relationship type.
+- This is the most common relationship type.
-A row in table "A" can have many matching rows in table "B", but a row in table "B" can have only one matching row in table "A".
+- A row in table "A" can have many matching rows in table "B", but a row in table "B" can have only one matching row in table "A".

 Many-to-Many:

-In a many-to-many relationship, a row in table "A" can have many matching rows in table "B", and vice versa.
+- In a many-to-many relationship, a row in table "A" can have many matching rows in table "B", and vice versa.

 #### You have a table with an “address” field which contains data like “3525, Miskolc, Régiposta 9.” (postcode, city, street name and address).
 How would you query all records related to Miskolc?

+`SELECT * FROM table WHERE city = 'Miskolc';`

-SELECT \* FROM table WHERE address LIKE '%, Miskolc, %';
+`SELECT * FROM table WHERE address LIKE '%, Miskolc, %';`

 #### How would you keep track of what kind of data has changed after an UPDATE or DELETE operation in a table?